nagarjun-Avala/Sign-Detection-using-Machine-Learning/README.md

 ###### 5. Application

 1. Run app.py and you can show sing to the camera and the model will detect the corresponding Letter

+---

+dataset :

+- train : We will update soon
+- test : We will update soon

 [^1]: ASL - American Sign Language
 [^2]: RGB - Red Green Blue colors